NuclearAtk/geacon_pro/README.md

 #### packet

-* charset: The implementation of changing GBK to UTF-8
-* Commands: The implementation of some functions under each platform
+* commands: The implementation of some functions under each platform
+* commands_type: The declaring of command types
+* evasion: The implementation of bypassing Anti-Virus
 * execute_assembly: The implementation of executing c# in memory under the windows platform
 * heap: The implementation of heap memory encryption under the windows platform
-* http: The implementation of sending the package
 * inject: The implementation of injecting your shellcode/reflective dll into the process under the windows platform
+* spoof: The implementation of spoofing under the windows platform
-* Jobs: The implementation of injecting the CobaltStrike native reflection dll under the windows platform and using namedpipe to return result
+* jobs: The implementation of injecting the CobaltStrike native reflection dll under the windows platform and using namedpipe to return result
-* Packet: The implementation of the function required for communication
-* Token: The implementation of the token-related functions under the windows platform
+* token: The implementation of the token-related functions under the windows platform

 #### services